soom-kang/React-Draggable-Box-Without-HTML-API/README.md

 ## About The Project

+This project is documentation of a study to develop the Drag & Drop visual interaction without `HTML Drag & Drop API`.

 1. The parent component `Draggable` and child component `BOX` were designed as `<Draggable> <Box /> </Draggable>`

 2. Not using `HTML Drag & Drop API`.
 Configured without using any 3rd parties or libraries